HelpMe-Pls/Life-Engineering/Frontend/CSS/CSS.md

 ## Overflow
 > [!important]
 > An element may have overflow, but the scroll container (maybe higher up in the hierarchy - not necessarily its direct parent) is only created where you define the `overflow` property.
-- `overflow: auto` is the ideal behaviour when we know an element might overflow.
+- `overflow: auto` is the ideal behavior when we know an element might overflow.
 - `overflow: hidden` truncates anything that extends beyond the bounds of the container.
 Mostly used to avoid undesirable horizontal scrollbar.
 Be mindful of the children elements within a `overflow: hidden` container: if its children has `position: sticky`, then the `position: sticky` won't work.
 	- Always add a comment when using this declaration.
 	- Be careful: `overflow: hidden` is identical to `overflow: scroll`, _but with the scrollbars removed._ Consider `overflow: clip` or wrap your element within another container (with a `overflow: hidden`), if `overflow: hidden` on your current element is not behaving as you expected.